-Our corporate partners are extremely diverse in terms of their sector of activity, their culture, their size and their reasons for being a part of the Master of Management program.
-Our Corporate Partners are invited to be active on all fronts within the program: from their active contribution to the strategic goals and management of the program to contributing to the students? learning experience in the classroom to welcoming our graduates and alumni as new recruits in their organisations.
-The relationships with our Corporate Partners are highly valued and is a long term commitment where we seek to maximise the benefits for both students and our corporate stakeholders.
+Our Corporate Partners are extremely diverse and involved across all aspects of our programs: from active contribution to our strategic goals and the management of our programs, to contributing to our students' learning experience in the classroom, to welcoming our graduates and alumni as new recruits within their organisations.
+The relationships that we have with our Corporate Partners are highly valued and a long term, mutually-beneficial commitment.

 Typically one-day (min. half-day or max.
-2-day) interactive training seminars help students develop skills relevant to management life.
-Corporate partners design and deliver the seminar content in cooperation with the Master of Management Academic Director.
+2-day) interactive training events, skill seminars help students develop essential skills relevant to management life.
+Corporate partners are responsible for designing and delivering the seminar content in cooperation with the Master of Management Academic Director.

-Master of Management students work on a consultancy-like project on a real life business problem.
+Our Master of Management students work on a consultancy-like project which address real life business problems.
 The university appoints an academic advisor to support and coordinate the students.
-In return, companies will be presented with the results of the study and concrete solutions on the problem they raised, while having the opportunity of scouting emerging talent for potential hiring.
+In return, companies will be presented with the results of the study and concrete solutions on the problem raised, while having the opportunity to scout emerging talent for recruitment.